Ranork/Auto-Linkedin/README.md

 Check out the the [wiki](https://github.com/Ranork/Auto-Linkedin/wiki/Installation) for details.

+## Important Note
+Use at your own discretion.
+Do not spam people with this.
+We discourage any stalkerware, bulk or automated messaging usage.

 ## Features

 - Sign in functionalities
 - Search user profiles with keywords, network distance etc.
+- Sending messages and getting history
 - Sending connection requests
 - Visit profiles
 - Company invitations
-- (Work In Progress) Sending messages

 ## Installation